wp-plugins/magic-fields-2-toolkit/readme.txt

 * omit select post type if there is only one post type

 = 0.4.6 =
-The search results table of posts is now a sortable table
+* The search results table of posts is now a sortable table.
+Note that this requires a manual upgrade of search widget's content macro.

+= 0.4.6.1 =
+* upgrade a utility file to current version